PhysicsOfMobility/ridepy/docs/fleet_state.rst

 setting up and running a simulation using theSimulator, as we described in :doc:`overview`.
-Once the user creates a ``FleetState`` with the desired number of vehicles of appropriate capacities and initial positions, a simulation can be run by calling `.FleetState.simulate(req_gen)` with an iterator or requests.
+Once the user creates a ``FleetState`` with the desired number of vehicles of appropriate capacities and initial positions, a simulation can be run by calling `FleetState.simulate()`, supplying iterator or requests.
 The ``FleetState`` advances the simulator "clock", processes the `.TransportationRequest` s one by one, "moves" the vehicles so that they pickup and deliver the requests.
-It yields a sequence of `Event` objects describing what happened during the simulation.
+It yields a sequence of `.Event` objects describing what happened during the simulation.

 The `FleetState` interface